Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 [
   [
     [
-      "address",            (string) The telestai address
+      "address",            (string) The meowcoin address
       amount,                 (numeric) The amount in TLS
       "account"             (string, optional) DEPRECATED.
 The account
     ]